tmssoftware/smartsetup/tmstest/README.md

 > The Write-Error behavior can be confusing.
 I would expect it to just write the error, not also terminate the script.
 But it does both.
 Use it with care.

 ## Utilities for writing tests

+A lot of the stuff we need to do can be done directly in PowerShell.
+PowerShell commands return objects, not string (as a unix shell), so you can normally read the properties of the output.
+Some basic stuff:

+   * Variables are written like `$variable`
+   * String interpolation is done with `$()`.
+For example: `Write-Host "Skipped tests: $($skippedTests.Count)"`
+   * You can write to the console with `Write-Host`
+   * You can return an error with exit(-1), or by doing `Write-Error`
+   * You can do control flow with try/catch/finally
+   * You can parse Json returned by a command with `| ConvertFrom-Json` and `| ConvertFrom-Json -AsHashtable`
+   * You can read registry with `Get-ItemProperty -Path "HKCU:\Software\Embarcadero\BDS\$($BaseDelphiVersion)" -Name "RootDir"`
+   * You can call a command with `& "command"` if it is in a string.
+You can source a command with `. command` (sourced commands run in the same environment as the calling script, so if you change a directory, it will stay changed when the command executes)
+   * And a lot more... google and copilot are great here.

+But besides this, we have our own utilities to make common stuff simple. `util.profile_startup` defines the following aliases:
+   * **rsvars**: will run the rsvars for the Delphi version used for the tests.
+   * **tmstest**: will call tmstest.ps1.
+One thing with PowerShell is that it doesn't run commands in the current folder, so adding an alias is the simplest way to know a command will be found.

+   Some others might be added in the future to `util.profile_startup`

+A starting tms.config.yaml is provided automatically to all `tms` calls, so you don't need to specify what is already specified there.